MEGAN: Multi-Explanation Graph Attention Network: Limitations

 \section{Limitations}

-Despite the encouraging experimental results, there are limitations to the proposed MEGAN architecture: Firstly, there is no hard guarantee that each channel's explanations align correctly according to their predetermined interpretations.
-This alignment is mainly promoted through the explanation co-training, whose influence on the network is dependent on the hyperparameter $\gamma$.
-We observed "explanation leakage" and "explanation flipping" on rare occasions even with reasonable values of $\gamma$.
-In those rare cases, explanations of one channel may faintly appear in the opposite channel or a particularly disadvantageous initialization of the network causes explanations to develop in the exact opposite channel relative to their assigned interpretation.
-The second limitation is in the design of the explanation co-training itself, which essentially amounts to reducing the problem to a subgraph detection/counting task.
-While there are many important real-world applications that can be approximated as such, it still presents an important limit to the expressiveness of our model's explanations.
+Despite the encouraging experimental results, there are limitations to the proposed MEGAN architecture: Firstly, there is no hard guarantee that each channel's explanations align correctly according to their pre-determined interpretations.
+This alignment is mainly promoted through the explanation co-training, whose influence on the network is dependent on a hyperparameter.
+We occasionally observed "explanation leakage" and "explanation flipping" during training.
+In those rare cases, explanations factually belonging to one channel may either faintly appear in the opposite channel or a particularly disadvantageous initialization of the network causes explanations to develop in the exact opposite channel relative to their assigned interpretation.
+Ultimately, the alignment of a particular channel with its intended interpretation has to be tested through a Fidelity* analysis after the model training.\\ The second limitation is in the design of the explanation co-training itself, which essentially reduces the problem to a subgraph counting task.
+While there are many important real-world applications that can be approximated as such, it still presents an important limit to the expressiveness of the models produced by our model.